NREL/EnergyPlus/design/FY2023/NFP-DynamicCoatingWallRoof.md

 Based on the reasoning above, two material add-on objects will be added, *MaterialProperty:VariableThermalAbsorptance* and *MaterialProperty:VariableSolarAbsorptance*.

-    MaterialProperty:VariableThermalAbsorptance,
+    MaterialProperty:VariableAbsorptance,
       A1 , \field Name
            \required-field
            \type alpha
-           \note The name of the dynamic coating material with variable thermal absorptance.
+           \note The name of the dynamic coating material with variable thermal or solar absorptance.
       A2 , \field Reference Material Name
            \required-field
            \type object-list